yogeshwaran01/instagramy/README.md

 ### Caching Feature

 from version `4.3`, Added the new feature that is caching the required data.
 If you get the data of the user onetime, instagramy store the data as cache json file for avoid the error. you can get the data from cache also.
-Don't need Provide the sessionid.
+Don't need to provide the sessionid.
 Instead of sessionid add the optional parameter `from_cache=True`.

 ```python
 >>> from instagramy import InstagramUser